 - High selling prices

 Apple Inc. has a limited distribution network because of its policy of exclusivity.
 For example, the company carefully selects the authorized sellers of its products, such as iPhones and Macs.
-The SWOT analysis framework considers this exclusivity strategy as a factor that limits market reach, making the company’s consumer electronics not readily available in all areas.
+The SWOT analysis framework considers this exclusivity strategy as a factor that limits market reach, making the company’s consumer electronics not readily available in many areas.
 This weakness exists despite exclusivity’s advantages, such as Apple’s strong control on the distribution of products.
 In addition, because of its premium pricing strategy, the technology company has the weakness of sales dependence on high-end market segments.
-High prices attract customers from the middle- and high-income brackets, and prevent customers from low-income brackets from easily purchasing Apple’s consumer electronics.
+High prices attract customers from the middle- and high-income brackets, but may prevent customers from low-income brackets from easily purchasing Apple’s consumer electronics.
 This internal strategic factor is a weakness because high-end segments represent only a minority of the global market.
 Based on the internal factors in this aspect of the SWOT analysis, Apple Inc.’s pricing and distribution strategies impose limitations or weaknesses in the business.

 Opportunities for Apple Inc. (External Strategic Factors)